- Search The Registry

 - About Us

 - My Account

 More than 200 of his players went on to compete in the National Football League, including NFL Hall of Fame members Willie Davis, Willie Brown, and Buck Buchanan.
-Robinson earned his 324th career victory; setting the record for wins, on Oct.
-5, 1985; with a 27-7 defeat of Prairie View A&M in Dallas, Texas.
+Robinson earned his 324th career victory; setting the record for wins on October 5, 1985; with a 27-7 defeat of Prairie View A&M in Dallas, Texas.
 He spent his entire head-coaching career at Grambling State University.
 At the end of the 1997 season, he retired.